 4.2.
-Research with sensitive personal data, using multiple measurements
+Research with special categories of personal data, using multiple measurements

-When you gather sensitive personal data in your surveys and also require participant contact details to send notifications for subsequent measurements, you’ll need to use pseudonymisation to process the data with minimal risk.
+When you gather special categories of personal data in your surveys and also require participant contact details to send notifications for subsequent measurements, you’ll need to use pseudonymisation to process the data with minimal risk.
 This means that in Qualtrics only a unique identifier for a participant is stored, but the key to the actual contact details is stored separately.